Best Air Duct Cleaning Services in Pittsburgh

 - Even when filters are used, the heating and cooling system will still get dirty with normal use.

 Have you noticed family members getting ill more frequently?

 The same dust and dirt you clean in your home can build up in your air ducts.
 Improperly cared for air ducts can be the perfect nesting ground for pests and mold, being especially problematic for those with mold allergies and asthma.

 Not all air duct cleaning services are created equal.
-Mold Medics is a member of the National Air Duct Cleaners Associations (NADCA), which requires us to follow certain industry standards.
+Mold Medics has been trained by the National Air Duct Cleaners Associations (NADCA), which requires us to follow certain industry standards.
 Our mold expert technicians’ main goal is to provide you with a higher level of service while allowing your home to have the chance to “breathe.”

 Neglecting to clean your dryer vents and air ducts can cause more issues than just extra-long dry times and higher utility bills.
 In fact, 2,900 home clothes dryer fires are reported each year, causing an estimated $35 million in property loss among many deaths and injuries.
 The US Fire Association recommends cleaning your vent pipe every 3 months.